The World Council for Curriculum and Instruction

 Article III -STRUCTURE OF THE ORGANIZATION:

-A. The officers shall be a President, a Vice President, an Executive Director, a Recording Secretary, and a Treasurer (or some combination of the last three named).
+A. The officers shall be a President, a Vice President, an Executive Director, an Executive Assistant, a Recording Secretary, and a Treasurer (or some combination of the last three named).
 The President and the Vice President shall be elected as provided in Article VII.
 The Executive Board shall select the Executive Director and decide upon the term of office of each person so appointed.
-The Recording Secretary and the Treasurer shall be appointed by the President with the approval of the Executive Board, to remain in office only during the term of the President.
+The Executive Assistant shall be appointed by the Executive Director, Recording Secretary and the Treasurer shall be appointed by the President with the approval of the Executive Board, to remain in office only during the term of the President.
 In case a Vice President fills out the term of the President, the Vice President shall appoint a new Recording Secretary and Treasurer (or reappoint one or both who are currently in office) to serve until the term of a new President begins.
 All officers must be members in good standing.

 C. The Vice President shall preside at any meetings at which the President is unable to preside and shall undertake such other duties as the President or the Executive Board assigns from time to time.
 Should the President be unable to serve a full term, the Vice President shall serve until the next election.
 If the position of Vice President becomes vacant, the Executive Board member who garnered the highest number of votes in the election at which the retiring President was elected shall become the Vice President to fill the remainder of the term.
 The Vice President shall coordinate and facilitate projects and activities of the organization and its recognized affiliates as feasible.

-D. The Executive Director shall maintain the headquarters and files of the organization, manage the day-to-day operations of the organization, serve as conduit for publications, serve as mailing point for notices and ballots, collaborate with the Treasurer in collecting dues and other payments, prepare updated membership rosters, coordinate the various administrative functions of the Executive Board, including securing votes as required by post/e-mail from Board members absent from meetings and execute the policies approved and designated by the Board.
+D. The Executive Director shall maintain the headquarters and files of the organization, manage the day-today operations of the organization, serve as conduit for publications, serve as mailing point for notices and ballots, collaborate with the Treasurer in collecting dues and other payments, prepare updated membership rosters, coordinate the various administrative functions of the Executive Board, including securing votes as required by post/e-mail from Board members absent from meetings and execute the policies approved and designated by the Board.
 Decisions of the Executive Director shall be in accord with approved Board policies.
+A travel fund is included in the budget to expedite the work of the organization.

-E. The Recording Secretary or substitute shall be responsible for recording the proceedings and decisions at all meetings of the Executive Board and the membership.
-The Recording Secretary shall be responsible for sending the minutes of meetings of the Executive Board to the Executive Director for dissemination to the Board.
-The Recording Secretary shall also maintain a book of policies and procedures based on the minutes of all meetings of the Executive Board, which will serve as the operation guide, and by-laws of the organization.
+F. The Recording Secretary or substitute shall be responsible for (a) recording the proceedings and decisions at all meetings of the Executive Board and the membership; (b) sending the minutes of meetings of Executive Board to the Executive Director for dissemination to the Board; maintaining a book of policies and procedures based on the minutes of all meetings of the Executive Board, and Constitution of the organization; and (d) keeping the Constitution of WCCI up to date with any amendments approved according to the procedures under Article XI.

 Article IV – THE MEMBERSHIP:

 A. The membership shall consist of all members in good standing in the organization.
-A member in good standing is one who has paid dues for the current membership year or is a lifetime member.
+A member in good standing is one who has updated and paid dues by the due date of the current year or who is a lifetime member of WCCI.
 A member is expected to participate in the activities of the organization and to uphold the ideals of the organization.

-B. The members are the supreme authority of WCCI; as such, their main decision-making responsibilities shall be the election of officers and amendment of the Constitution of the organization.
+B. A member of WCCI must have an active international membership and have paid updated dues in the international level of the organization.
+Membership in a national chapter of WCCI must included membership in the international organization, and those international dues must be forwarded to the WCCI Secretariat upon receipt.
+The members are the supreme authority of WCCI; as such, their main decision-making responsibilities shall be the election of officers and amendment of the Constitution of the organization.

-E. Membership is open to individuals and educational institutions subscribing to the purposes of the organization as set forth in the Preamble and in Article II.
+F. Membership is open to individuals and educational institutions subscribing to the purposes of the organization as set forth in the Preamble and in Article II.
 Since the World Council for Curriculum and Instruction is a non-governmental organization, governmental bodies, such as ministries of education, are not eligible for membership.
 However, persons, employed by such bodies are eligible for membership as individuals.
 Departments and institutes of education and similar groups in colleges and universities are not considered governmental bodies in applying this prohibition of institutional membership.
+Institutional Membership of noncollege or university members requires nomination by a Board Member and review by the Board with a decision within a year.

 Article V – THE EXECUTIVE BOARD and ADVISORY COUNCIL:

 A. The Executive Board is the representative voting and decision-making body of the organization.
-It shall consist of the President, the Vice President and six members in good standing elected from and by the membership at large from six different countries and, as ex officio members, the immediate Past President and the immediate Past Vice President.
+It shall consist of the President, the Vice President and eight members in good standing elected from and by the membership at large.
+To ensure continuity within the Executive Board, two current members are retained and serve as the Chair/member of a selected Standing Committee.

 C. The Executive Board shall hold regular meetings in conjunction with the Advisory Council (Article V-F.) on the occasion of each World Conference sponsored by the organization.
 The Executive Board may hold meetings, if feasible, between regular biennial meetings.
 All other business of the Executive Board shall be conducted via post, e-mail, fax, and/or telephone.
 The decision of a majority of the Executive Board shall constitute the decision of the Board.
 At a duly called meeting, the presence of at least 30% of the Board members and one member of the Advisory Council (Article V-F) is required for conducting official business.